Your Library Card

 Q: May I use someone else’s card?

 Q: What happens if I lose or damage an item?

 Q: What if I don’t pay overdue or Interlibrary Loan fees?

-A: If you accumulate overdue charges of $10.00 or more, you will lose your borrowing privileges until the charges are paid.
+A: If you accumulate overdue charges over $10.00 or more, you will lose your borrowing privileges until the charges are paid.
 If you fail to pay the $5.00 Interlibrary Loan search fee you will not receive further Interlibrary Loan service.
-If overdue items are not returned within 45 days the library assumes they are lost and sends a bill which includes fines and replacement costs of the material.
-Unpaid accounts will be forwarded to our materials recovery agency when they are 60 days past due, and a non-refundable $10 service charge will be added to your account.
+If overdue items are not returned within 21 days the library assumes they are lost and sends a bill which includes fines and replacement costs of the material.
+Unpaid accounts of $25 or more will be forwarded to our materials recovery agency when they are 60 days past due, and a non-refundable $10 service charge will be added to your account.